 -You will be ready to greet whoever pops over to visit.

--It's a great example to your children to get up and prepared for the day.
+-It’s a great example for your children to get up and prepared for the day.

 -If you have any errands to run, you will be ready to go.

--Last minute call from a friend for coffee or a play date and you can just head out the door 🙂
+-A last-minute call from a friend for coffee or a playdate and you can just head out the door 🙂

 -Tidy up again before your husband comes home.
 Brush your hair and teeth.
 Touch up your make up and tidy your outfit.
 Be ready to greet him with a big hug and kiss when he comes home.

-Get dressed every day (unless you're sick).
+Get dressed every day (unless you’re sick).
 Pretty simple.
 As the ad says, “Just do it.”
-It should already be part of your morning routine from last week.
-Any tips or thoughts, please share with us in the comments.
+Any tips or thoughts, please share it with us in the comments.

 The Christian Homemaker’s Handbook by Dorothy Kelley Patterson